aws-samples/amazon-cloudwatch-snmp-monitoring-with-logstash/README.md

 ## SNMP monitoring using Amazon CloudWatch and Elastic Logstash

-Read the blog about this application:
+[Read the post](https://aws.amazon.com/blogs/mt/snmp-monitoring-using-amazon-cloudwatch-and-elastic-logstash/) on this application in AWS Management & Governance blog.

 ### Prerequisites for deploying the solution with AWS CloudFormation
 To deploy the example application, you need the following: